tarantool/luatest/README.md

 luatest test/integration              # all within directory
-luatest test/ -f                      # luaunit options are supported luatest feature other.test_example_2  # by group or test name luater --help                         # list available options
+luatest test/ -f                      # luaunit options are supported luatest feature other.test_example_2  # by group or test name
 ```

-If `luatest` executable does not appear in $PATH after installing the rock,
-it can be found in `.rocks/bin/luatest`.

 ## Tests order